Jpilcicki/CovidData/README.md

 # CovidData
-Covid Data Visual until 2021, All data is from "The COVID Tracking Project",
+Covid Data Visual until 2021, All data is from "The COVID Tracking Project".